johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-01-22-azure-container-apps-dapr-bicep-github-actions-debug-devcontainer/index.md

 As an engineer, I'm productive when:

+- Integrating different services together is a turnkey experience and
 - I'm able to easily debug my code
-- Integrating different services together is a turnkey experience

-I've found that using dapr and VS Code I'm able to achieve that.
-I'm can build an application made up of multiple services, compose them together using dapr and deploy them to Azure Container Apps with relative ease.
+I've found that using dapr and VS Code I'm able to achieve both of these goals.
+I can build an application made up of multiple services, compose them together using dapr and deploy them to Azure Container Apps with relative ease.

 In this post we're going to build an example of that from scratch, with a [koa/node.js](https://koajs.com/) (built with TypeScript) front end that will communicate with a [dotnet](https://dotnet.microsoft.com/en-us/) service via dapr.